Getting legal advice

 The Civil Resolution Tribunal (CRT)

-The Civil Resolution Tribunal (CRT) is an independent dispute resolution service focussed on helping parties reach an agreement wherever possible.
-The CRT can look into disputes between customers and ICBC on matters such as minor injury determination, settlement offers, benefit entitlements and responsibility (fault) assessments.
+The Civil Resolution Tribunal (CRT) is an independent dispute resolution service focused on helping parties reach an agreement wherever possible.
+The CRT can look into disputes between customers and ICBC on matters such as entitlement to accident benefits, disputes about property (vehicle) damage, personal injury damages or responsibility (fault) assessments up to $5,000.

 The right to hire a lawyer